 |Click the Info icon to adjust the transparency of a layer in order to see other layers or the base map beneath it.

 Much of PDC’s data is updated automatically, in real-time, as soon as information is released by an authoritative agency.
 This includes the majority of PDC’s hazard layers, as well as its observational and forecast layers.

 Other types of data in the system are updated by PDC manually as soon as information is made available.
-See Appendix A for a comprehensive list of hazards and their corresponding frequency of updates.
+See the Appendix for a comprehensive list of hazards and their corresponding frequency of updates.
 See also how to manually refresh the Hazard list with the latest updates.

 |Click the zoom icon to the right of the layer name (shown below) if you are having trouble viewing the layer you’ve selected.
-The map will zoom and re-center to bring the information into view.|
+The map will zoom and re-center to bring the information into view.

 Note: Some layers require the map to be zoomed to a minimum extent or to a specific location in order to display the information.

-Explore a data layer details
+Explore data layer details

 Data layers may be displayed and combined to quickly produce a meaningful map.
 You may also click on a layer’s map points and features to view associated data.